Relax in London’s best parks and explore our favourite garden squares this spring

-As you’ll know from previous articles, a favourite spot of ours is the steps of Waterloo Place.
+A favourite spot of ours is the steps of Waterloo Place.
 Overlooking the Mall, it’s an area rich in history, with statues commemorating Florence Nightingale and The Crimean War right beside you.
 Perch on the steps with your lunch or simply steal a quiet moment here and arise refreshed.